mosco98/payqart-assessement-client/README.md

-# Tachnical assessment test for PayQart
+# Technical assessment test for PayQart

 Simple technical implementation of a web page mockup of a user pre-approval process